David of Sassoun

-David of Sassoun (Սասունցի Դաւիթ also spelled David of Sasun) is the main hero of Armenia's national epic Daredevils of Sassoun, who drove Arab Egyptian invaders out of Armenia.
+David of Sassoun (Սասունցի Դաւիթ also spelled David of Sasun) is the main hero of Armenian national epic Daredevils of Sassoun, who drove Arab invaders out of Armenia.

 Background

 Lake Van: The Armenian population in historical Armenian regions in 1896.
 Represented in the colored areas, with exact percentages indicated by the red numbers.

 The Daredevils of Sassoun (also known as after its main hero David of Sassoun) is an Armenian national epic poem recounting David's exploits.
 As oral history, it dates from the 8th century.
 The epic was transmitted orally between generations around the geographical area surrounding Lake Van, particularly around Sassoun, a town that is 42 kilometers away from Lake Van.
 It was first put in written form in 1873 by Garegin Srvandztiants.
 Srvandztiants published the epic as David of Sassoun, or Mher’s Door in Constantinople, which was a cultural center for Western Armenians.
 Srvandztiants was from the Lake Van region, and also published other ethnographic books.
 Many versions and offshoots of the story were spread after this original publication.
 Originating as a local tale, it is now a household national epic for Armenians.

 After the Armenian Genocide, preservation of the epic was difficult, as oral narration had faded away due to the breaking up of the Armenian population in the Ottoman Empire, including Sassoun, whose Armenian population had been either deported or massacred.
 Academics living in Soviet Armenia, including Manouk Abeghyan, worked to recover the story, eventually forming a committee to produce a single amalgamation of the epic.
 In 1936, David of Sassoun, The Armenian Folk Epic, a four-cycle compilation, was published under the title Sasounts'i Davit.
 David of Sassoun is the name of only one of the four acts, but due to the popularity of the character, the entire epic is known widely as David of Sassoun.
 The epic's full name is Sasna Tsrer (meaning "The Different Ones of Sassoun").

 In 1902, the prominent Armenian poet and writer Hovhannes Tumanyan penned a poem of the same name retelling the story of the David of Sassoun in modern Armenian.

 In 2012, UNESCO included the epic in their Intangible Cultural Heritage List.